weijing24/mydotfiles/README.md

-# personal macbook config
+# This is my personal zsh and vim config
-install shadowsocks first
-then bash macbook_init.sh
+bash system_init.sh